Vitulli/stock-analysis/README.md

 ##### The refactored code demonstrates roughly a 10 times improvement over the original script for 2017 and 2018.
 Again, if this code is run to a larger scale this will become important.

 #####  The fundamental difference between these two pieces of code is the way it loops through the data set.
 In the first script, the code loops through the data looking for a predetermined sticker symbol  and acts on its instructions during the loop.
-The number of iterations through the dataset is solely dependent on the number of company’s ticker symbols are being sought.
+The number of iterations through the dataset is solely dependent on the number of company’s ticker symbols that are being sought.

 ##### The refactored counters this method by stopping at each row and comparing it to the array and acting on the instructions if a symbol match is found.
 In this manner the code spends more time at each row conducting operations but only loops once through the data set.